 - On special program buses, the driver and monitor will also wear gloves.
 The monitor will wear a face covering and face shield.

 - Windows will remain open for increased air flow as necessary.

-- Buses will have assigned seats, ideally one student per seat.
+Buses will have assigned seats, two students per seat, one when feasible.
 Families may sit together.

 - Do not sit in seats near the driver to maintain 6 feet of physical distance.

 - Kindergarteners will sit near the front of the bus, socially distanced from driver.